odigos-io/odigos.io/content/en/docs/Architecture/_index.md

 weight: 4
 ---

+{{% alert title="Odigos is still in beta" %}}
+Some of the features described in this document may not be available yet.
+APIs and custom resources may introduce breaking changes.
+{{% /alert %}}

 ## Goals

 Odigos acts as a control plane for all the observability needs in a cluster.
 It is responsible for: